EQAR/deqar-docs/docs/institution_data.md

 * Parent Provider (<code>parent_id</code>; not required; string)
   The parent can be specified by its DEQARINST ID, optionally in numerical form without the prefix *DEQARINST*.

-    For higher education institutions: If the institution is a faculty or independent unit of another institution, or is part of a grouping of institutions that is also recorded in DEQAR, ETER or OrgReg, you should specify the parent institution.
+    For higher education institutions: if the institution is a faculty or independent unit of another institution, or is part of a grouping of institutions that is also recorded in DEQAR, ETER or OrgReg, you must specify the parent institution.

-    In case the parent institution is not in DEQAR or ETER/OrgReg, a request for adding the parent institution should be submitted too.
+    In case the parent institution is not in DEQAR or ETER/OrgReg, a request for adding the parent institution must be submitted too.

-    For other providers: If the provider part of another provider that offers courses at higher education level, is part of a higher education institution, or is part of a grouping of providers that is also recorded in DEQAR the parent provider should be specified.
+    For other providers: if the provider is part of another provider that offers courses at higher education level, is part of a higher education institution, or is part of a grouping of providers that is also recorded in DEQAR the parent provider should be specified.

-    If the parent provider is not recorded in DEQAR yet, a request for adding that provider should be submitted too.
+    If the parent provider is not recorded in DEQAR yet, a request for adding that provider must be submitted too.
 Please note that for DEQAR it is not relevant if the provider is part of a larger grouping that does work in fields other than higher education provision.
 Such relationships will not be recorded in DEQAR.

     *e.g. DEQARINST4711*